HackYourFutureBelgium/node-js/08-authentication/jwt.md

 1. Create a new directory for your project and navigate to it in your terminal.

-2. Initialize a Node.js project by running `npm init`.
+2. Initialize a Node.js project with ESM by running `npm init es6`.

 3. Install Express by running `npm install express --save`.